 It’s June, and that means we are All About College Orientations at Totally Tailgates!
-We have 5 top tips to help guide you AND your son or daughter.
+We have a 5 part guide to help you AND your son or daughter.
 Welcome to Part 1…

 For seniors who just graduated or are about to graduate, you are REALLY looking forward to your official orientation at your college or university.
 It will most likely occur this month – yay, June!